Logo

 Effect of opportunity cost/scarcity on different groups - individuals, firms and governments

-Group | Effect of opportunity cost | Effect of opportunity cost on decision-making examples |
+Effect of opportunity cost on decision-making examples

-Firms | Firms cannot produce everything they want due to limited resources and revenue.
+Firms cannot produce everything they want due to limited resources and revenue.
 They must prioritise how to allocate resources to maximise profits.

-Market Entry: Deciding whether to enter a new market or consolidate in the current market. |
+Resource Allocation: Deciding whether to invest in new technology or expand the workforce.
+Product Development: Choosing to develop a new product line versus improving an existing one.
+Market Entry: Deciding whether to enter a new market or consolidate in the current market.

-Governments have to make choices about how to spend revenue to maximise social welfare. | Budget Allocation: Choosing to fund healthcare over education.
+Governments have limited tax revenue so cannot provide all the services they want to.
+Governments have to make choices about how to spend revenue to maximise social welfare.

-Infrastructure Projects: Choosing to build new highways versus investing in public transportation. |
+Budget Allocation: Choosing to fund healthcare over education.
+Policy Decisions: Deciding to implement environmental regulations versus economic growth initiatives.
+Infrastructure Projects: Choosing to build new highways versus investing in public transportation.

 Knowledge checkpoint: Answer these actual Higher Economics exam questions: